The Art of Sterilization

 - Sterility Assurance: Terminal sterilization offers a higher sterility assurance since the product is not exposed to the environment after sterilization.

-- Applicability: Limited to products that can tolerate the sterilization process (e.g., heat, radiation).
+- Applicability: Limited to products that can tolerate sterilization (e.g., heat, radiation).

 Regulatory References: